-Process map: a step-by-step guide
+Process map: A step-by-step guide

 Process maps bring clarity to companies’ plans.
 But what does this project visualization method entail?